 1981 - John Barnes signed for Watford from non-League Sudbury Court.
 He went on to score 83 times in 292 appearances for the Hornets, before moving to Merseyside seven years later.

-2008 – Future red Daniel Sturridge won his first cap for England Under-18’s as they lost 2-0 to the host nation Czech Republic in the European Championships Finals.
+2008 – Future red Daniel Sturridge won his first cap for England Under-19’s as they lost 2-0 to the host nation Czech Republic in a European Championships Finals group game.

 Ferri down the Mersey